Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 Given that lack of opportunity is the top reason people change jobs, it’s never too early to engage employees in career growth options.

-For example, during onboarding you can showcase stories of employees whose careers began at entry level and progressed into management and leadership.
+For example, during their first few days or weeks, you can showcase stories of employees whose careers began at entry level and progressed into management and leadership.
 And you can highlight all the ways the company invests in employees, including eLearning offerings, rotational assignments, cross-training, mentorship, career coaching, and tuition reimbursement.

 For starters, identify a department or business unit within the organization whose leader sees the value of great onboarding and is committed to getting it right.
-Ideally, your onboarding champion will have experience and proven success with onboarding from a prior organization, but enthusiasm is equally important.
+Ideally, your chosen champion will have experience and proven success with the process from a prior organization, but enthusiasm is equally important.

 Define your new program and implement it with a new hire cohort of manageable size or with a series of single new hires.
 Run the program with 5-10 new hires and then evaluate your results.